 Knowing the ins and outs of each process is critical for the family member making the cremation vs. burial decision.

 So we’ll begin by describing precisely what a “traditional burial” entails.

 The Four Parts Of A Traditional Burial

 The first part is the pre-planning portion, which will look similar for both burial and cremation.
-This process usually begins with choosing a funeral home and meeting with its funeral director to discuss your options for final arrangements (cremation vs burial).
+This process usually begins with choosing a funeral home and meeting with its funeral director to discuss final arrangements (cremation vs. burial) options.

-If you choose a traditional funeral service, you will also have to discuss your options for a casket, memorial service, burial vault, and more.
+If you choose a traditional funeral service, you will also have to discuss your casket, memorial service, burial vault, and more options.
 You will also have to arrange things like transport and embalming.
-Finally, you will need to consider these in light of whether a traditional funeral is affordable for you and potentially look beyond the funeral home for ways to save money (e.g., opting for casket rental and purchasing items online when possible).
+Finally, you will need to consider these in light of whether a traditional funeral is affordable for you and potentially look beyond the funeral home for ways to save money (e.g., opting for casket rental or purchasing items online).